 Manage Employees Creatively

 Companies that stay within the box will often get employees who remain inside their own confined conceptions of their job.
 Innovation begets innovation, and when an organization is more flexible and nimble as opposed to stodgy, the employees take on the same mentality.
 In other words, your workers will most likely model themselves after what they think works in the organization.
 If they see a rigid and inflexible organization, they will do only their jobs and nothing else.
 While this may accomplish the necessary work, productivity will remain constant at best, and your company will fall behind others who are managing to become more productive.
-As a manager, you should never be afraid to take intelligent risks.
+Rather, you should encourage employees at all levels of your organization to get creative and look for better ways to complete their daily tasks.
+This approach will allow for continuous improvement and increased productivity in your business.

 Whether your company is able to increase its productivity is in large part reflective of the tone that is set.
 The overall culture and how employees are treated will make a large difference.